hoelzro/vim-elm-help/README.md

 I wrote this plugin at elm-conf because I was working on some Elm code on the plane on my way to elm-conf, and I didn't like having to view the source of my dependencies to remember how to use certain functions.
+I also don't like viewing reference documentation in a web browser; I much prefer the offline, in-editor experience that plugins like manpageview and perlhelp provide when I'm working in C and Perl, respectively.

 ## Usage